1897 Boston mayoral election

 The Boston mayoral election of 1897 occurred on Tuesday, December 21, 1897.
-In a rematch of the previous election, Democratic candidate and incumbent Mayor of Boston Josiah Quincy defeated Republican candidate and former mayor Edwin Upton Curtis, and two other contenders, to win re-election to a second term.
+In a rematch of the previous election, Democratic incumbent mayor Josiah Quincy defeated Republican former mayor Edwin Upton Curtis to win re-election to a second term.
+In addition to Curtis, Quincy also defeated two minor challengers.

-Inaugural exercises were held on Monday, January 3, 1898.
+Quincy was inaugurated for his second term on Monday, January 3, 1898.